vinniefalco/LuaBridge/README.md

 that is **not** registered with Lua, there is no need to declare it as a subclass.

-### Class Property Proxies
+### Property Member Proxies

 Sometimes when registering a class which comes from a third party library, the data is not exposed in a way that can be expressed as a pointer to member, there are no get or set functions, or the get and set functons do not have the right function signature.
-LuaBridge handles this by supporting _property member proxies_.
-This is a flat function which takes as its first parameter a pointer to the class which is closed for modification.
+Since the class declaration is closed for changes, LuaBridge provides allows a _property member proxy_.
+This is a pair of get and set flat functions which take as their first parameter a pointer to the object.
 This is easily understood with the following example:

-    // External structure, can't be changed
+    // Third party declaration, can't be changed struct Vec
-    struct Vec
     {
       float coord [3];